CS21DAT506/DATP5/README.md

 These can be installed globally or inside a venv.
 Installing and setting up the code in a venv, which is most likely the easiest and most convenient approach, is described below in [venv section](#venv) below.

+## Configuration
+It is possible to give the program an invalid configuration which will make the program fail.
+If the program crashes, first check the project configuration.

+## Data
+It is required to have training data before running the program, othervise it will not work.

 ## [Venv](https://docs.python.org/3/library/venv.html)

 Can be used to conveniently run the program with all project dependencies.